gthvn1/hellocaml-nixos/Readme.md

 I'm not sure that it is the best way to configure the project but for now here it is:

 - First I run `nix-shell -p opam` to  initialize opam using the `--bare` option.
-I only do that once for all projects.
+I only do that once for all projects because it create an `.opam` in HOME.
+So if you already create it no need to do it again.

-- In the `shell.nix` I'm running the opam init again just to ensure that it has been initialized once.
+- In the `shell.nix` file I'm running the opam init again just to ensure that it has been initialized once.
 If it is already initialzed it has no effect.
 - Then I manually create a local switch in my dev repo: `opam switch create ./`
 - And I add the dependency like: `dune`, `ocaml-lsp-server` and everything that is needed.